-This application note will demonstrate how the ParaLens Advance, an LED fluorescence microscope attachment, provides an easy, affordable option for using the QBC Malaria Test to improve malaria detection.
-The ParaLens Advance can easily upgrade any compound light microscope for fluorescence microscopy through the use of a bright, durable and easyto-power LED light source.
-By reducing the costs and hassles associated with traditional fluorescence microscopes, the ParaLens Advance can place the benefits of the QBC Malaria Test in the hands of more clinicians on the front lines of the battle against malaria.
+This application note will demonstrate how the ParaLens Microscope Attachment, as developed by QBC Diagnostics, can work with the QBC Malaria Test to offer a solution to this problem.
+The ParaLens is an attachment that can be used with almost any light microscope, thereby saving precious laboratory resources otherwise lost to implementing unnecessary new equipment.
+With just the use of an LED light source, the ParaLens can perform fluorescence microscopy comparable to expensive, commercially available microscopes.
+By reducing the costs and hassles associated with traditional fluorescence microscopes, the ParaLens can place fluorescence microscopy in the hands of more clinicians on the front lines of the battle against malaria.

-The ParaLens Advance
+The ParaLens System

-The main body of the ParaLens Advance (as seen below in Figure 1) can be attached as an objective to any conventional light microscope with standard Royal Microscopy Society (RMS) threading (1).
-(Ring transition adapters are available for non-standard microscopes.)
-All filters required for malaria detection are contained within a detachable blue filter set arm (2), which is inserted into the main body and held in place by a pair of powerful magnets.
-The blue LED light source attaches to distal end of the filter set arm (3) and produces powerful blue light with a wavelength of approximately 410-511 nm.
-The LED is DC powered and can be run on any wall outlet using the included AC to DC Power Pack, or by additional power options, such as the ParaLens Advance Portability Pack accessories (including 12 volt battery clips, a solar powered battery pack, a USB cable, and more) or the QBC Mobile Power Station (a 12 volt battery station that can power the ParaLens Advance and other electronic devices).
+The ParaLens Microscope Attachment (as seen in Figure 1) can be attached to any conventional light microscope with standard Royal Microscopy Society threading (1).
+(Note: Ring transition adapters are available for non-standard microscopes.)
+The ParaLens side arm (2) connects to the LED light source.
+The high intensity LED produces blue light with a wavelength of approximately 410-511 nm.
+The LED is DC powered and can be run on any wall outlet using the AC to DC converter included in the system, or by one of several other power options with the addition of the optional ParaLens Portability Pack, including a 12 volt battery, solar powered battery pack, or a USB cable.

-Inside the filter set arm, light from the LED light source passes first through a focusing lens (4) and then through an excitation filter (5) that allows only light in the 385-480 nm range into the ParaLens Advance main body.
-A dichroic beam splitter (6) redirects the light downward to the specimen.
-Powerful objective lenses (7) magnify the fluorescent light emitted by the specimen.
-The ParaLens Advance is available with a 60x objective configuration (p/n 424330) designed for use with the QBC Malaria Test.
+Inside the ParaLens side arm, light from the LED light source passes first through a focusing lens (3) and then through an excitation filter (4) that allows only light in the 385-480 nm range into the main body of the ParaLens.
+A dichroic beam splitter (5) redirects the light downward to the specimen.
+Powerful objective lenses (6) allow for the magnification of the fluorescent light from the specimen.
 When the light returns to the beam splitter, light with a wavelength of ~510 nm or higher is allowed to pass through.
-Because the specimen has been treated with acridine orange, malarial parasites will appear green and/or red-orange and proceed through to the viewer.
-An emission filter (8) reduces background noise and optimizes the fluorescence signal transmitted to the observer.
+Because the specimen has been treated with acridine orange, malarial parasites images will appear green and/or red-orange and proceed through to the viewer.
+An emission filter (7) reduces background noise and optimizes the fluorescence signal transmitted to the observer.

-Reviewing the QBC Malaria Test Set-Up And Focusing
+Reviewing a QBC Malaria Test Set-Up And Focusing

-To perform fluorescence microscopy using the ParaLens Advance with the QBC Malaria Test, first prepare and centrifuge the capillary or venous blood sample according to the QBC Malaria Test instructions.
-Then, insert the QBC tube into the center groove of the ParaViewer tube holder (as seen in Figure 2).
+To perform fluorescence microscopy using the ParaLens with the QBC Malaria Test, first prepare and centrifuge the capillary or venous blood sample according to the QBC Malaria Test instructions.
+Once this is accomplished, insert the QBC tube into the center groove of the ParaViewer tube holder (as seen in Figure 2).
 The sealed end should extend over the depressed area of the holder (1), while the open end should pass under the retainer bar and rest against the retainer stop (2).
 It is important to rest the tube against the retainer stop, as it will prevent movement while the tube is manually turned during examination.
 The ParaViewer should then be placed on the microscope stage and clamped into place.